‘He’s going home. He’s going home. He’s going. Joey’s going home.’

 Late in the half Chris Bridge spilt a Richard Horne bomb to gift Blacklock a second score, before the speedster winger intercepted an Andrew Johns pass to race eighty metres for his hat-trick try.
 Brough again converted for an 18-0 lead.

 Warrington once more pounded Hull’s line early in the second half but both unbelievable and quite magnificent defence kept them out.
-A true testament to the resolute nature of John Kear’s Hull FC side, they were a tough nut to crack, and through Cooke’s sensational range of passing, at times devastating in attack.
+A true testament to the resolute nature of John Kear’s Hull FC side, they were a tough nut to crack, and through Cooke’s sensational range of passing, and Richard Horne’s running, at times devastating in attack.

 Though eventually, and after repelling Wire for back to back sets, Hull’s defence finally cracked.
-With Horne in the sin bin Andrew Johns amended his earlier mistake, forcing his way over for a try which he duly converted.
+With Horne in the sin bin Johns amended his earlier mistake, forcing his way over for a try which he duly converted.
+It was the only time Hull gave him a sniff.

 At 18-6 going into the final quarter it was game on, but Horne’s re-introduction sparked Hull, with a brilliant Cooke pass sending Yeaman racing through, who swiftly passed to Chris Chester for the game-breaking try.